Make the most of the school holidays with our round-up of family days out and things to do on a budget

 Prefer to get closer to nature?
 Many of Britain’s zoos and wildlife parks offer special wildlife experiences for junior animal lovers, giving kids the chance to find out what it's like to work as a zoo keeper and care for the animals.

-At Yorkshire’s Flamingo Land zoo park, kids can step into the enclosure for half an hour with penguins, meerkats or lemurs.
+At Yorkshire’s Flamingo Land zoo park, kids can step into the enclosure for half an hour with penguins, giraffes, meerkats or lemurs.
 At Drusillas Park in East Sussex, you can feed the mischievous coatis or even (by appointment) hang out with the pandas – and there's a 20% discount for Boundless members.
-And at Folly Farm in Pembrokeshire, brave souls can even feed the lions (through a fence, we’re relieved to learn).
+And at Folly Farm in Pembrokeshire, brave souls can even feed the penguins, rhinos and giraffes – and even the lions (through a fence, we’re relieved to learn).

 Many zoos and wildlife parks also offer Junior Zookeeper experiences, lasting a half or full day and giving kids a real taste of life behind the scenes.
 Try Cotswold Wildlife Park just off the M4, Dudley Zoo near Birmingham, ZSL London Zoo or Edinburgh Zoo.
 Colchester Zoo has a zoo academy for six to 15-year-olds, while Bristol Zoo Gardens offers a Junior Keeper Experience.